 Purchased at the Tattersalls July Horses-In-Training Sale, this colt is by Mastercraftsman.
 Read about his sire here: https://coolmore.com/stallions/mastercraftsman

 A debut winner https://twitter.com/NavanRacecourse/status/1129746848162430982, Double Martini looks a very exciting project for the future.
-He’s lightly raced, which is not surprising, as Mastercraftsman progeny usually take time to come to hand, however they do seem to progress with age.
+He was lightly raced when we bought him, which is not surprising, as Mastercraftsman progeny usually take time to come to hand, however they do seem to progress with age.

 We were pleasantly surprised that we were able to pick him up for just 15,000gns at the Tattersalls horses in training sale in Newmarket.
 On the face of it, he should have made a whole heap more, but we think it was due to the fact that a wind procedure was carried out on his larynx prior to his win - well it clearly worked!
 He showed no signs of suffering from any wind issues in his victory; quite the opposite was the case, he showed a willing attitude, combined with an excellent, low head carriage, running right through the winning line.
 You can watch the race replay from Navan here: https://www.navanracecourse.ie/race-meetings/race-replays/